Zara denies Crohn's woman toilet access

 Zara denied toilet access to woman with Crohn's

-A Crohn's sufferer says there is a "lack of compassion" for her condition after she was refused access to a toilet whilst shopping.
+A Crohn's sufferer says there is a "lack of compassion" for her condition after she was refused access to a toilet whilst shopping on Friday.

-Vicky Prime, 32, was shopping at Zara in Birmingham's Bullring on Friday when she felt a "strong pain" in her side.
+Vicky Prime, 32, told the Birmingham Mail she was shopping at Zara in the Bullring when she felt a "strong pain".

 Knowing she needed to find a toilet quickly, she asked to use the shop one but was told "it's not for you".